twrdyyy/make-it-from-scratch/README.md

 ---

-Do you want to write popular machine learning and deep learning models from scratch? :wink: This repository is perfect for you
+Do you want to write popular machine learning and deep learning models from scratch? :wink: This repository is perfect for you :ok_hand:
 ---